bl0705415/trialon-bernard/SETUP.md

 ---

-## Backend / Database
+## External Services

-This project uses a preconfigured Supabase backend.
+This project uses the following external services:

-- No setup is required for database or storage
+1. Supabase for database and file storage
+2. Duke LiteLLM API (GPT-4.1) for text extraction and document generation These services are preconfigured in the code, so no additional setup is required.
 ---

 ## Notes